Onyx-Capital-Technology/onyx-api-client/README.md

   "price": "<string>",
   "timestamp_millis": "<unsigned integer>",
   "client_order_id": "<optional string>",
+  "account_id": "<optional string>",
 }
 ```

+* The `symbol` is the symbol of the rfq stream
 * The `client_order_id` is optional, if provided it must be unique
 * The `timestamp_millis` is the UTC time when the order was placed by the client, used for rejecting orders that are too old due to network latency.
+* The `account_id` is optional, if provided the order will be placed on the specified account, otherwise the order will be placed on the default account.